aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-aws-custom-cloud.md

         Choose between:
-        - Private model, which routes traffic through a proxy for additional security utilizing a bastion host physically separated from the Aiven services.
+        - Private model, which routes traffic through a proxy for additional security utilizing a bastion host logically separated from the Aiven services.
         - Public model, which allows the Aiven control plane to connect to the service nodes via the public internet.